 Mimosa Pale is a finnish artist working in the field of sculpture and performance art.
-The element of motion and transformation are the red threads of her work.
+The elements of motion and transformation are in the heart of her work.
 She makes interventions in public space, plays the musical saw in freak shows and sees collaboration as an importat factor of making art.
 Pale is currently (2018-2021) a scholar in the Antonie-Leins Artist House in Southern Germany.

 Mimosa Pale biography